Heat pumps vs. oil furnace heating: What’s better in 2025?

 Heat pumps

 Heat pumps use electric compressors to move heat from outside the home to an indoor heat exchanger.
-This may sound familiar, because it’s also the same way modern air conditioning units work – just in reverse.
+This may sound familiar because it’s also the same way modern air conditioning units work—just in reverse.
 One of the main benefits of installing heat pumps is that they can be used for both heating and cooling as needed throughout the year.

 Heat pumps are significantly more efficient than other methods of heating and cooling.
-These systems are measured by a “coefficient of performance” (CoP), which essentially measures how efficiently a system uses energy to complete its task, in this case heating or cooling a space.
+These systems are measured by a “coefficient of performance” (CoP), which essentially measures how efficiently a system uses energy to complete its task—in this case, heating or cooling a space.

-A value of 1 indicates 100% efficiency, where every watt of energy consumed is used to create a BTU (British Thermal Unit) of heating or cooling.
-However, heat pumps can have a coefficient of performance of more than 1, and up to 4 (or 400% efficiency) in a best case scenario.
-Put another way, a heat pump that consumes 4,000 watts of energy could produce nearly 16,000 BTUs of heating or cooling.
-How is this possible?
-It’s because heat pumps use energy to move heat from one place to another, instead of using energy to create heat
+A value of one indicates 100% efficiency, where every watt of energy consumed is used to create a BTU (British Thermal Unit) of heating or cooling.
+However, heat pumps can have a coefficient of performance above one, and, in a best-case scenario, up to four (or 400% efficiency).
+A heat pump that consumes 4,000 watts of energy could produce nearly 16,000 BTUs of heating or cooling.

 Oil heating